rizkyee/rizkyee/README.md

   </a>
 </p>

-Available for freelance projects, collaboration, and custom software development.
+I am available for freelance projects, collaboration, and custom software development.